DMTF/Redfish-Service-Validator/README.md

     `--collectionlimit Sensor 10 LogEntry 20`

-## Types of Errors and Warnings
+## Test Results: Types of Errors and Warnings

+This section details the various types of error or warning messages that the tool can produce as a result of the testing process.

 ### Resource Error

-Indicates the validator was unable to get any sort of proper response from the service.
+Indicates the validator was unable to receive a proper response from the service.
 There are several reasons this can happen.

 * A network error occurred when performing a `GET` operation to access the resource.
 * The service returned a non-200 HTTP status code for the `GET` request.
-* The `GET` response for the resource did not return a JSON object.
+* The `GET` response for the resource did not return a JSON document, or the JSON document was invalid.

 ### Schema Error